 An employer cannot take away earned vacation time as a type of penalty.
 An employer is also required to pay out earned vacation time to an employee when they are terminated or leave the company.2

-Example: Valerie works full-time at a retail clothing store which provides paid vacation time of 2-weeks per year.
-After a couple of years working for the company without taking any vacation, Valerie books a 2-week trip to Hawaii for the end of December.
+Example: Valerie works full-time at a retail clothing store which provides paid 14 days of vacation per year of employment.
+After a couple of years of employment at the company without taking any amount of vacation, Valerie books a trip to Hawaii lasting two weeks of vacation for the end of the year in December.